Compactness in Constructive Mathematics via Affine Logic: Compactness

 \section{Compactness}

 In this section, we define an affine version of compactness and prove its basic properties.
 We use the notions of filter and cluster points to define compactness.
-Compared with the definition by open coverings, this definition has a merit that we do not have to quantify index types.
-Note that, our definitions are not only for topological spaces but in general operators.
+Compared with the definition via open coverings, this definition has the advantage that we do not have to quantify index types.
+Note that, our definitions apply not only to topological spaces but to general operators.

 First, we define the notion of filters.

 \PFil#1{\mathbf{Fil}\left(#1\right)}

 \begin{definition} \F{\mathcal{F}} A subset of the power set $\F: \P{\P{X}}$ is called a \textit{filter on $X$} if it is monotonic, non-empty, and closed under multiplicative intersection with $\ofcourse$-modality.